 “FISH! captures what a great school culture looks like.”
 Tamarah Myers, behavior specialist

-The FISH!
+A dramatic turnaround The FISH!
 Philosophy works in struggling schools as well.
 When Candace Call became principal of Southmont Elementary in Asheboro, NC, the school had not met its Adequate Yearly Progress goals for three years.

 Call removed the rules plastered on the walls.
 She and her staff modeled The FISH!
 Philosophy and reinforced it constantly.